MAKEITWITHMATTY/LearnPythonIn30Days/README.md

 # LearnPythonIn30Days
-Learning Python in 30 Days, one small step at a time
+Learning Python in 30 Days, one small step at a time The full series can be found here https://makeitwithmatty.blogspot.com/p/programming-index.html The index to my entire blog can be found here https://makeitwithmatty.blogspot.com/p/index.html

 Day 1 – Your First Python Program.
 Post on my blog site https://makeitwithmatty.blogspot.com/2025/11/learn-python-in-30-days-day-1-your.html